tn74/reem/docs/server-utilities.rst

 ``python reem-logger <path-to-directory-of-snapshots> <path-to-redis-dump-file> <seconds-between-snapshot>``

-The next (unimplemented) step is to select a snapshot based on a timestamp and load a Redis server with it.
-After that, we could use the REEM client to query the desired data.
+The next step is to select a snapshot based on a timestamp and load a Redis server with it.
+When Redis is executed inside a directory, Redis checks that directory for a file called ``dump.rdb`` and automatically loads it.
+If the file does not exist, Redis will create it.
+To restore data from a particular rdb file, copy that rdb-file to the directory in which you will run Redis and rename the rdb-file to ``dump.rdb.`` We have not provided functionality for this in python because it is a simple copy, paste, and rename that depends mainly on your paths.

 There are some existing `tools <https://github.com/sripathikrishnan/redis-rdb-tools>`_ that allow the user to parse through RDB directly without starting a Redis server, but they generally